sebster/hobby/README.md

-# #Weereld Telegram Bot
+# Hobby

-This is a telegram bot which migrates the TU/e #weereld IRC bots to the new Telegram group.
+This repository contains some of my hobby projects.

+Currently this includes:

+- Telegram client for the BOT API.
+- A silly telegram bot with plugins to do all kinds of silly stuff.